temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ![The UI shows the results of the Workflow including the output](images/overview.png)

-You'll see the dates the Workflow Exeuction ran, how long it took to run, the input to the Workflow, and the result.
+You'll see the dates the Workflow Execution ran, how long it took to run, the input to the Workflow, and the result.

 After that, you see the Event History, detailing the entire flow, including the inputs and outputs of the Activity Executions: